35 Ways To Make Extra Money By Working From Home

 If you love to be in the kitchen, you could start a business based on your skills.
 Some cities and states require licenses, so do your research first.
 You can fill special baking requests like a one-of-a-kind birthday cake, decorated cookies or treats with or without specific ingredients.
 You also could meal prep for neighbors who don’t have time or don’t like to cook.

 If you have a green thumb, you can start a garden and sell the produce.
 Promote your produce, plants, flowers, etc., on social media or create a website for local shoppers to check out.
 Farmers markets are also a great venue to display and sell your produce.
 Try seasonal items or weekly boxes, depending on your garden yields and customer needs.

-13. Sell items online
+4. Sell items

 Books and videos

 Unused gift cards